-Condition False Claim Debunking Timing of Debunking Baseline No No - False-claim (FC) Yes No - Debunk-before (FC+D) Yes Yes Before seeing false claim Debunk-after (D+FC) Yes Yes After seeing false claim
+Condition False Claim Debunking Timing of Debunking Baseline No No - False-claim (FC) Yes No - Debunk-before (D+FC) Yes Yes Before seeing false claim Debunk-after (FC+D) Yes Yes After seeing false claim

-Table 1: Experimental Conditions
+Table 1: Experimental Conditions Migrant Caravan Study

 In part one, we elicit participants' prior beliefs about whether migrants are eligible for DACA through two multiple-choice questions.
-The first question asks participants to guess "the number of people who entered the US in 2016 that were eligible for DACA" by choosing one answer from the following options: zero, 10, 10, 10 and 10.
-This question is incentivized with a bonus of a \$0.25USD for the correct response of "zero."
-To verify that a correct response to the first question is not a random guess, we include a second question that provides a neutral description of the marching group: "A caravan with more than 1000 Central American migrants is currently traveling through Mexico, they are leaving their country after a contentious presidential election."
+The first question asks participants to guess "the number of people who entered the US in 2016 that were eligible for DACA"4 by choosing one answer from the following options: zero, 103, 104, 105 and 106.
+This question is incentivized with a bonus of a \$0.25USD for the correct response of "zero."5 To verify that a correct response to the first question is not a random guess, we include a second question that provides a neutral description of the marching group: "A caravan with more than 1000 Central American migrants is currently traveling through Mexico, they are leaving their country after a contentious presidential election."
 We ask participants to check each statement that represents the actions they believe migrants in the caravan could take.
-The options are: "Some will reach Mexico and legally seek asylum and legally stay in Mexico"; "Some will reach the US border and legally stay in the US"; and "Some will cross the US border and stay illegally in the US."
+The options are: "Some will reach Mexico and legally seek asylum and legally stay in Mexico"; "Some will reach the US border and legally seek asylum and legally stay in the US"; "Some will cross the US border and use DACA to legally stay in the US"; and "Some will cross the US border and stay illegally in the US."
 Subjects can also write in other options through the option "Others."
 A correct response should not include the option "Some will cross the US border and use DACA to legally stay in the US."